About the Journal

 SASEV JOURNAL

-Published bi-annually since 1980.
+Published bi-annually since 1980 and annually (one edition) since 2024.
 Containing both national and international research in review papers, scientific papers and research notes.

 Conference

-Annually presented - including scientific sessions, panel discussion or workshops, wine tasting and formal dinner dance.
-International conference presented bi-annually with keynote speakers from overseas.
+Annually or bi-annually presented - including scientific sessions, panel discussion or workshops, wine tasting, and formal dinner dance.
+International conferences are presented bi-annually with keynote speakers from overseas.

 Short Courses